Nikl174/colord-brightness/README.md

 - this file is a file only in memory, and only exist as long as the programm runs (it uses the syscall [memfd_create](https://www.man7.org/linux/man-pages/man2/memfd_create.2.html#top_of_page))

 ## Where it works
-- should work on all linux-based systems using the colord-daemon for color management **and a compositor (wayland or Xorg) which supports color-manaement** (e.g. Gnome, KDE, etc)
+- should work on all linux-based systems using the colord-daemon for color management **and a compositor (wayland or Xorg) which supports color-management** (e.g. Gnome, KDE, etc)
 ### Currently testet on
 - Archlinux with Gnome
 ### Compositor not working with